Aaroma1/se_project_final/README.md

 ## How to Use

 - Enter a keyword in the search field to view related news articles.
-- Browse through the search results and click on any article for more details.
+- Browse through the search results and click on any article for more.

 ## Technologies